Summerhill, Dublin

-Summerhill (Cnoc an tSamhraidh) is a primarily residential area of inner city Dublin, Ireland, on the Northside of the city.
-It is located about 500 m to 1,5 km to the east of the O'Connell Street area, roughly in the area bordered by Gardiner Street in the West, Mountjoy Square, Ballybough (and the area of Croke Park and Drumcondra) in the North, Northeast and East, and Talbot Street and Amiens Street (and the area of Connolly Station and the adjacent Docklands) in the South and South East.
-It also encompasses the historical "Five Lamps" landmark and is located in the East of the Dublin 1 postal district.
+Summerhill (Cnoc an tSamhraidh) is a mainly residential area of Dublin, Ireland, on the Northside of the city.
+It is located roughly in the area bordered by Gardiner Street in the west, Mountjoy Square, Ballybough in the north, northeast and east, and Talbot Street and Amiens Street in the south and southeast.
+The name derives from the eponymous street of Summerhill Parade.
 It is one of the most densely populated and economically deprived areas of the city.

-Architecture

-The area is known historically for containing a range of red brick Victorian and Georgian terraced avenues along streets such as Buckingham Street and Gardiner Street as well as for the Monto red-light district of Dublin and the Gloucester Diamond.

 History

+Prior to wholesale redevelopment in the second half of the 18th century, Summerhill Parade formed one of the main routes through and out of the city to the north from the Bridge of Dublin to the bridge at Ballybough over the River Tolka.

+18th century

+The area was mostly developed in the last quarter of the 18th century around the same time as the development of Mountjoy Square with terraces of large four-storey over basement red brick Georgian houses along streets such as Summerhill Parade, Buckingham Street and Gardiner Street.
+The northern side of Summerhill Parade was developed first.

+19th century

+In the later 19th century, the area became known more for tenement housing and the Monto red-light district.

+20th century

-In the 19th century, the area became known for tenement housing and later in the 20th century these were mostly replaced with large scale social housing schemes.
-Streets such as Summerhill Parade were entirely demolished (c.
-40 5-storey Georgian houses) and replaced with social housing.
-In 1981 alone, approximately 120 Georgian houses were demolished in Summerhill.
+In the second half of the 20th century, the large Georgian houses were mostly replaced with large-scale social housing schemes.
+Streets such as Summerhill Parade were entirely demolished (about 40 five-storey Georgian houses) and replaced with social housing.
+In 1981, approximately 120 Georgian houses were demolished in Summerhill.

 In 1992, the sculpture Summerhill Group was unveiled.
 It is a bronze work on Kilkenny limestone by Cathy Carman and was commissioned by Dublin Corporation as part of the Per Cent for Art Scheme.
 The work invokes the history of the street, before its redevelopment into a dual carriageway, when children would play on the street.